Vighnesh2304/Resume-Parse/README.md

 # Resume-Parse
 A ChatGPT prompt to parse a resume into JSON format

-Name : Vighnesh Sahadev Kandalgaonkar
+Name : Vighnesh Sahadev Kandalgaonkar <br />
-Institue : Vishwakara Institute of information technology
+Institue : Vishwakara Institute of information technology  <br />
+Roll No : 22220086